crookx/classicstyle/scripts/README.md

       match /databases/{database}/documents {
         match /products/{productId} {
           allow read: if true;
-          // Write access for the script is handled by admin privileges }
+        }
         match /collections/{collectionId} {
           allow read: if true;
-          // Write access for the script is handled by admin privileges }
+        }
       }
     }